tothakos-code/groupbite/README.md

-# order-accumulator
+# GroupBite

-This is a web application that aims for food orders for a group of friends.
-You can create multiple restaurants and manage its menu and menu items, prices.
+GroupBite is an open-source food ordering application to help summarize ordering for a team or for your friends who order regularly.
+You can create multiple vendors and manage their menus and prices manually, or you can extend the applications vie its plugin architecture so no manual management is necessary.

+## Features

+ * Vendor/Restaurant menu manual management
+ * Plugin architecture to extend it capability
+ * Instant menu/basket updates with websockets
+ * Ability to see every user's order and the ability to copy them
+ * Automatic transport fee divide between users who ordered
+ * Easy to understand UI to see how much each user has to pay
+ * Light/Dark mode UI

+### Future features

+ * Automatic ordering via email
+ * User and guest account management and authorization for more security
+ * User Group handling
+ * Push notifications for order state, reminding users to order
+ * Language and currency support

-## Getting Started
+## Getting Started for development

 __Notice__: With the release of 2.0 the support for 1.x version will end.
-The release can be expected in 2024 june.

 To quickly get started with the project, follow these steps: